-Regular HEAP Benefits (starting November 14, 2016) are provided to eligible homeowners and renters, including those that have heat and utilities included in their rent.
+Regular HEAP Benefits are available November 13, 2018 through March 15, 2019 or until funding allocated to this benefit is exhausted.
+Benefits are provided to eligible homeowners and renters, including those that have heat and utilities included in their rent.

-Emergency HEAP Benefits (Starting January 3, 2017) are available to persons who are eligible for HEAP and have an energy-related emergency such as:
+Emergency HEAP Benefits are available January 2, 2019 through March 15, 2019 for persons who are eligible for HEAP and have an energy-related emergency such as:

 These benefits are available in addition to regular HEAP benefits.

 Eligible persons must have heating and/or electric bill in the applicant's name and reside in the dwelling for which assistance is requested.